KingKitty89/react-portfolio/README.md

 <h2><a href ="">Live Link</a></h2>

 ## **Description**
-A portfolio showing my most recent projects, contact information, and resume created with React.js.
+A portfolio showing my most recent projects, contact information, and resume all created with React.js.

 ## **Technology Stack**
 * React.js